AnkitaSikdar005/JAVA_OOPS_5thSem/README.md

 ---

-### 17. Array Maximum and Minimum
+###  Array Maximum and Minimum

-Write a program to initialize an integer array and find the maximum and minimum value of the array.
+17.Write a program to initialize an integer array and find the maximum and minimum value of the array.

 ---

-### 18. Array Sorting
+###  Array Sorting

-Write a program to initialize an array and print them in a sorted order.
+18.Write a program to initialize an array and print them in a sorted order.

 ---

 ## OOPS / Inheritance

-### 19. Box Class with Volume Calculation
+### Box Class with Volume Calculation

-Create a class `Box` that uses a parameterized constructor to initialize the dimensions of a box.
+ 19.Create a class `Box` that uses a parameterized constructor to initialize the dimensions of a box.
 The dimensions of the box are width, height, and depth.
 The class should have a method that can return the volume of the box.

 - **Objective:** Create an object of the `Box` class and test the functionality.

 ---

-### 20. Calculator Class with Power Methods
+###  Calculator Class with Power Methods

-Create a new class called `Calculator` with the following methods:
+20.Create a new class called `Calculator` with the following methods:

 1. **Static Method:** `powerInt(int num1, int num2)`
    - This method should return `num1` raised to the power `num2`.